tachiyomiorg/website/src/sandbox/style-guide.md

 - **DO NOT** forget to at least check for basic grammar issues, this includes not having a capital letter in your first word and forgetting commas/periods.

+- **DO PREFERABLY**, in relation to the above, use resources that can aid with grammar and general structure:
+> - [Grammarly](https://app.grammarly.com/) - Grammarly's writing app makes sure everything you type is not only correct, but also clear and easy to read.
+> - [Hemmingway App](http://www.hemingwayapp.com/) - Hemingway App makes your writing bold and clear.

 - **DO** preferably try to build the enviroment and test it locally first before submitting your PR, ask for help with this if you need it.

 - **DO** use guide containers for quickly showing how to achieve something: